ministryofjustice/security-guidance/docs/phishing-guide.md

 You'll see QR codes in many situations.
 They give easy access to restaurant menus.
 They link to charity donation pages or surveys.
 Banks use them to link to services.
 They can be used to join wifi hotspots.
 They can be used to add contacts directly to your contacts list.

 A QR code in an official context should be as safe to scan as an ordinary web link.
-For example, a QR code on an official notice in an MoJ building.
+For example, a QR code on an official notice in an building.

 If the QR code is not labelled, or is from an unknown person, be suspicious.
 For example, a QR code stuck on a lamppost, or a QR code on a non-official flyer on a wall in a public location.
 These are not safe to scan.